berndpfrommer/tagslam_root/README.md

     sudo apt install python-catkin-tools

-TagSLAM's backend is based on GTSAM, so you will need to add a PPA:
+TagSLAM's backend is based on GTSAM, so you will need to add a PPA.

+If you previously installed GTSAM, you need to first remove the older version:

+	sudo apt remove gtsam
+    sudo add-apt-repository --remove ppa:bernd-pfrommer/gtsam

+Now add the new repo and install the new version of GTSAM:

-    sudo apt-add-repository ppa:bernd-pfrommer/gtsam
+    sudo apt-add-repository ppa:bernd-pfrommer/libgtsam
     sudo apt update

-To install GTSAM, first remove the older version that is no longer in the PPA:

-	sudo apt remove gtsam

-Then install the new GTSAM version:

 	sudo apt install libgtsam-unstable4 libgtsam4 libgtsam-dev libgtsam-unstable-dev

 Clone the full repo including all submodules, into a a new catkin